Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Proofs

-For more questions and more mindsets it gets less likely that every ground truth mindset induces a tangle.
+\begin{lemma}[Mindsets give tangles] Let $\nummindsets, \numpartitions$ be fixed and let $\alpha=\agree/\numobjects$ be the agreement parameter as fraction of $\numobjects$.
+If $p~<~(\numobjects-\nummindsets\agree)/(3\numobjects)$, then the probability that there is one of the $\nummindsets$ mindsets which does not induce a tangle is bounded above by which tends to $0$ as $\numobjects$ goes to $\infty$. \end{lemma} \underline{Intuition:} For more questions and more mindsets it gets less likely that every ground truth mindset induces a tangle.
 The larger the number of questions $m$ we consider the more likely that for one specific question, many (significantly more than $p \cdot n_i$) persons do not agree with their ground truth mindset.
 In this case the data might not represent the ground truth anymore, so we might not be able to recover it.
 If we consider a larger number of mindsets, we increase the number of possibilities to make an error.
 Also the number of persons per mindset decreases and thus for fixed $\alpha$ will get inconsistent if they become too small.
 It is intuitive that the probability of mindsets inducing tangles also decreases with increasing noise $p$.
 For a large number of persons $n$ answering the questionnaire the probability of a statistical oilier decreases and so does the probability of mindsets not inducing tangles.

-\begin{proof} If some mindset $\Mindset_i$ is not a tangle then it contains a triple of questions whose intersection has size at most $\agree$.
+\begin{proof} If some mindset $\Mindset_i$ is not a tangle then it contains a subset of three questions with intersection at most $\agree$.
 Hence by the pigeon-hole principle for at least one of these three questions at most $(2\numobjects_i+\agree)/3$ of the $\numobjects_i$ persons in $\Objects_i$ answered that question as $\Mindset_i$ does.

 Each person in $\Objects_i$ answers a question as $\Mindset_i$ does with probability $(1-p)$.
-We can apply Hoeffding's tail bound on the binomial distribution with success percentage $(1-p)$ to find that
+We can apply Hoeffding's tail bound on the binomial distribution with success percentage $(1-p)$.
+With $X$ beeing the random variable counting the number of persons in $\Objects_i$ that answer a fixed question as $\Mindset_i$ does, we find that